TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-02-03-how-to-run-symfony-processes-asynchronously.md

     <br><br>
     Could we go 200 % faster by putting processes from serial to parallel?
 '''
-tweet: "New post on my blog: How to Run #Symfony Processes Asynchronously"
+tweet: "New post on my blog: How to Run #Symfony Processes Asynchronously #async"
+tested: true
+test_slug: ParameterToSymfonyController
 ---

 ## Process Run One by One